A significant number of small businesses in the UK do not take full advantage of HMRC-approved...

 However, even when all this has been completed there are clauses within the legislation that allows HMRC to withdraw or reduce SEIS relief.

-This can usually happen if during the three years from the date shares are issued:
+This can usually happen if during the three years from the issued share date:

 - the investor becomes employed by the company without being a director of the company